probakowski/go-xgb/README.md

 # go-xgb

 This is a fork of jezek's `go-xgb` repository.
-It is not yet complete, tests are not yet updated and neither are the utility packages.
+It is not yet complete, tests are not yet updated and neither is the `ewmh` utility package.

 It is a complete rewrite of the dialer, underlying x connection and the generated code itself.
 The code generator `xgbgen` was still used as the basis for parsing `xcb` definition files for generation.
+The primary differences intended were:
+- more idiomatic Go code
+- more idiomatic logging
+- support debug output via `debug` build tag
+- rely on memory pooling where possible
+- reduced reliance on concurrency

 =============================================================================